Health & Wellness

 Can charcoal ashes make my dog sick?

-Whether your dog eats a little or a lot of ashes, Ward says to bring them to the vet or emergency clinic immediately.
+Whether your dog eats a little or a lot of ashes, bring them to the vet or emergency clinic immediately.
 Dangerous poisons, including lighter fluid and petroleum, are found in charcoal ashes so even if your pup seems normal at first, the chemicals could cause a serious illness very quickly.

 - Loss of appetite

 The best thing you can do is to keep all ashes out of reach and covered.
 With these few tips, you can enjoy summer barbecues with your best friend but without the worry.

 The best pet insurance, period.Start quote